If you’ve been consistent with publishing content, yet your audience isn’t buying from you, this post is for you…

-Instead of a 6-month coaching package, can you sell them a pack of 3 sessions?
-Even then, they might need 1 session first to sample what it’s like to work with you.
-You could sell per-session at your highest rate, then 3-pack at a lower per-session rate, and finally the 6-month at the lowest per-session rate (a rate that you would still be happy with.)
+Instead of a 6-month coaching package, can you sell a pack of 3 sessions?
+Even then, they might need 1 session to sample what it’s like to work with you.
+You could sell a single session at your highest rate for example $150… then a 3-pack at a lower per-session rate for example $130… then the 12-pack at the lowest per-session rate for example $115 (a rate that you would still be happy with.)

 Additionally, you could offer a free “discovery call” or complimentary session to help remove the risk of trying out your coaching.

-If people aren’t signing up for your complimentary sessions, let’s take Sampling to the next step: can you record a complimentary session with a willing participant, and share an appropriate sample of the video, so that your audience can literally see what it’s like?
+If people aren’t signing up for your complimentary sessions, let’s take Sampling to the next step: can you record a short session with a willing participant, and share that video so your audience can see what it’s like to work with you?

 When it comes to selling your 12-module online course, what might Sampling mean?
-How about selling a single webinar that is very affordable and lasts just 1 hour?
+How about selling a single webinar that is just 1 hour long and more affordable?

 Besides Resonance and Sampling, you may also be facing a Visibility problem…

 If you’ve made your offering resonant, and you’re offering a low-risk sample, but people aren’t buying, then it’s a visibility problem.

-What I have been recommending to my own clients is to start with at least $30/month of Facebook Ads.
-Used effectively, FB ads are a miracle for the small business owner, allowing you to reach millions of the right people that you couldn’t otherwise.
+What I recommend to my own clients is to start with $30/month of Facebook/Instagram Ads.
+Used effectively, ads are a miracle for the small business owner, allowing you to reach millions of the right people.

-If you aren’t doing FB Ads yet I recommend starting with $30/month and grow from there.
-(To learn FB Ads step by step from me, check out my Facebook Marketing course.)
+If you aren’t doing FB Ads yet, why not start with $30/month and grow from there?
+(To learn it step by step, check out my Facebook Marketing course.)

 Your authentic, consistent, relevant content builds you an audience of true fans which then gives you the privilege of their attention.
-You can then share your offerings with them.
-Without their trust, they won’t even look at your offerings.
+You can then share your offerings with them occasionally.